 Research to date is promising.
 David Limbrick, MD, a principal investigator for HANDS, is pinpointing unique markers in the cerebrospinal fluid of current patients that could lead to early identification and treatment of patients at risk for developing PHH.
 Dr. Limbrick will be the keynote speaker at the 2016 Vision Dinner, which will take place at the Mandarin Oriental in New York City.
 The evening, with the theme, A Time for Awareness, The Hope of a Cure, will also acknowledge the contributions of three individuals for their tireless dedication to working toward eliminating the challenges of hydrocephalus through their affiliation with the Hydrocephalus Association.
 The event will honor Michael A. Williams, M.D., Professor of Neurology and Neurosurgical Surgery, University of Washington School of Medicine, recipient of the Service Award; James Spence, Sergeant First Class (retired), United States Army, who developed PHH from a brain injury sustained while serving in Iraq, recipient of the Leadership Award; and Olivia Maccoux, a college student and outspoken advocate who has undergone over 120 brain surgeries due to PHH, recipient of the Inspiration Award.

 The evening is underwritten by Craig and Vicki Brown, generous benefactors to the Hydrocephalus Association, to ensure every dollar donated is allocated to advance hydrocephalus research.
-“The Pipeline allows us to aggressively tackle the various forms and underlying causes of hydrocephalus,” said Craig Brown, Senior Vice Chair, Hydrocephalus Association Board of Directors.
+“The project allows us to aggressively tackle the various forms and underlying causes of hydrocephalus,” said Craig Brown, Senior Vice Chair, Hydrocephalus Association Board of Directors.
 “Our vision is a world without hydrocephalus and we hope that by investing in the most promising research, this will become a reality.”

 The event will be held on Friday, October 14, 2016, at the Mandarin Oriental in New York City.
 For more information about the event or about hydrocephalus, please contact firstname.lastname@example.org.